Contents

 Progressive Download tab

 Enabling the Progressive download feature allows users to record clips by connecting a camcorder to the SDI input.
-The recording is controlled by the camcorder record button.
+The camcorder record button controls the recording.
 Clips are downloaded, transferred, and taken live using the Pack Control mode.

 To use the Progressive Download feature: